 “Therefore, the name given to this day is very important, and it seems necessary to ensure that it be given the appropriate name, International Day for Women’s Rights.”

-This Thanksgiving, I’m celebrating the tenacity of women and girls who carry on in spite of all obstacles.
-May we be ever-vigilant, and support and encourage feminists of all genders.
+Indeed, it will be a great day when “uppity women” are merely regarded as humans with brains, voice and strength.
+So this Thanksgiving, I’m celebrating the tenacity of women and girls who carry on in spite of all obstacles.
+And may we be ever-vigilant, supporting and encouraging feminists of all genders.

 If you enjoy reading our online stories about ethical living, justice and faith, please make a donation to the Friends of The Observer Fund.
 Supporting our award-winning journalism will help you and others to continue to access ucobserver.org for free in the months to come.